dwatteau/scummtr/FAQ.md

 ### What are all these weird `\123\456\789` symbols?

 If it starts with the `\254` or `\255` number, then it's probably an internal *escape sequence* of the game.
-It triggers some special actions, such as a new line, clearing the screen, a special character movement, or some speech.
+It triggers some special actions, such as a new line, clearing the screen, an actor movement, or some speech.
 You can change most of the text around these sequences, but **don't** change the sequences themselves.

 If it's a lower number, such as `\120`, then it's probably (but not necessarily) a way of representing a character outside of the Latin alphabet, such as an `é`.

 ### Is it possible to have some non-breaking spaces, for better typography?

-Yes, but as far as I know, only *Indiana Jones and the Fate of Atlantis* had some “official” support for this.
+Yes, but as far as I know, only Indy4 had some “official” support for this.

 Fortunately, it's possible to replicate this in some other games.
 I will write a guide about this at some point, but if you need this information in the meantime, feel free to contact me.

 ### How do I extract a Japanese game?

-ScummTR 0.5.0 added a `-r` to make this (a bit) easier.
+ScummTR 0.5.0 added a `-r` option to make this (a bit) easier.

 For example, with the Japanese FM-TOWNS version of Indy4, use this command: